presence-insights/pi-clientsdk-ios/README.md

 ##Linking
 To use the framework simply drag the PresenceInsightsSDK.framework file into your projects *Embedded Binaries* section of the *General* tab on your project target.
+Select "Copy items if needed".
 This should automatically add the framework to all other necessary locations.
 Then to use it in your code add:

 In swift: